Contact Us

 The World Championships is the most important event in the regular skating season.
 It first took place in 1896, while Junior Worlds first took place in 1976.
 These competitions are held in a different country each year.
 Junior Worlds is usually held in early March and senior Worlds in late March.

 The number of skaters/teams allowed to compete from each country is determined by the results of the previous season’s World Championships.
-Each ISU member nation automatically receives at least one spot in each discipline, provided they have a skater/team who fulfills the technical minimum scores.
+Each ISU member nation automatically receives at least one spot in each discipline, provided they have a skater/team who fulfills the minimum technical scores.
 Each nation can have a maximum number of 3 spots per discipline.
-Skaters are selected to compete at the World Championships by their federations, who may use results from the national championships to determine the selection.
+Skaters are selected to compete at the World Championships by their national federations.

 Skaters’ placements at the World Championships determine how many spots their federation will have at the next World Championships.
 The following chart shows how many points a skater earns for their placement at the World Championships: